 7. MGMT-Autographed Guitar

 This is where it gets REALLY good.
-Aaron Merlo from Denver, CO, got in touch with Carl, wondering if I would accept a gently-used acoustic guitar for the snowboard boots.
+Aaron Merlo from Denver, CO, got in touch with Carl, wondering if he would accept a gently-used acoustic guitar for the snowboard boots.
 Sensing an opportunity to get it autographed, Carl agreed.

 Sure enough, Cousin Matt came through again, putting Carl in touch with killer band MGMT to sign the guitar and make it ultra valuable.
 Little did Carl know that they would actually go nuts with it, drawing cartoons all over it and signing it awesomely incredibly.
 It rocked.